turingschool/front-end-curriculum/lessons/module-2/js-5.md

 * What are some characteristics of primitive data types?
 * What is typeof?
 * What's the difference between null and undefined?
-* When should you store information in an object.
+* When should you store information in an object?
-* When should you store information in an array.
+* When should you store information in an array?

 ### Links & Resources
 * [Prototypes](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes)